Who Put That in There? 7 Foreign Objects Found in Food

 It's not surprising that mice make frequent appearances in food, but they're not the only members of the animal kingdom showing up where they don't belong.
 Take the four-inch lizard that was served in a salad at an Applebee's in Bloomington, IL.
 The poor little guy, who was completely intact, prompted an investigation by the restaurant and the local health department.
 The determination?
 "This was just an extraordinary circumstance," said Miles McMillin, Applebee's senior manager of communications.

-Speaking of cold cases, Chasity Erbaugh found three-quarters of a frog in a bag of Great Value frozen green beans.
-Erbaugh bought the bag from Wal-Mart, which forced the manufacture to investigate.
+Chasity Erbaugh found three-quarters of a frog in a bag of Great Value frozen green beans.
+Erbaugh bought the bag from Wal-Mart, which forced the manufacturer to investigate.
 For her part, Erbaugh maintained a sense of humor.
 "They didn't even give me the frog legs with it," she said.

 4. Finger-Flavored Custard

-After returning home from a dessert run to Kohl's Frozen Custard in North Carolina, Clarence Stowers found a piece of human in his frosty treat.
+After returning home from a dessert run to Kohl's Frozen Custard in North Carolina in 2005, Clarence Stowers found a piece of human in his frosty treat.
 Unfortunately, he didn't realize there was a severed finger in his custard until after biting down on it.
-But don't feel sorry for Sowers, who refused to return the finger to doctors, leaving the newly fingerless Brandon Fizer only able to count to nine.
+But don't feel sorry for Stowers, who refused to return the finger to doctors, leaving the newly fingerless Brandon Fizer only able to count to nine.
 Instead, Stowers hung on to the finger and sued Kohl's for psychological trauma and post-traumatic stress.
-As of the last published reports, both sides remain in the evidence discovery phase.

-Though Stowers' behavior was pretty horrible, it was nothing compared to Anna Ayala's, who planted a finger in a her own Wendy's chili and attempted to sue the restaurant.
-Her creative scheme landed her and her husband, who obtained the finger chunk from a friend, in jail for nine and 12 years.
+And let's not forget Anna Ayala, who planted a finger in her own Wendy's chili and attempted to sue the restaurant.
+Her creative scheme landed her and her husband, who obtained the finger chunk from a friend, in prison.

 5. Latex-Flavored Dinner